Urban Forestry Division

 Arbor Day is observed nationally to celebrate the role of trees in our lives and promote tree planting and care.
 The City of Key West has long recognized the importance of its trees and its environment and has been a member of Tree City USA for nine years.

 In the photo, Key West Urban Forester Karen DeMaria was joined by Monroe County Extension Service's Michelle Mularz and Tree Commissioner Ed Cunningham, along with members of Community Services and extension Service interns, to film the proper way to plant a tree.

 Community Creates Green Space

 A dedicated group of people who live aboard at Garrison Bight gathered on Tuesday with City Commissioner Sam Kaufman and the City's Urban Forester Karen DeMaria to celebrate planting two new trees in what has become a liveaboard community park.

 Colleen Hough approached the City about beautifying what she called "a corner patch of scraggly grass" alongside the parking area, a place where residents, she said, like to sit with their dogs.

-Residents had already worked to improve the area by scattering some potted plants, a bench, and chairs.
+Residents had already worked to improve the area by scattering potted plants, a bench, and chairs.
 But, Hough noted in an email to DeMaria, it still was uninviting due to the lack of shade.

-According to DeMaria, the two gumbo limbos planted by the City’s Community Services crews were donated by a resident who had removed some trees.
-Under the City’s tree ordinance, trees must be replaced when removed.
-If there is no place on a property to plant a replacement, the removing entity can donate an equivalently sized tree, and the City can plant them on public property.
+According to DeMaria, the two gumbo limbos planted by the City's Community Services crews were donated by a resident who had removed some trees.
+Under the City's tree ordinance, trees must be replaced when removed.
+If there is no place to plant a replacement on a property, the removing entity can donate an equivalently sized tree, and the City can plant them on public property.
 That provided these two healthy trees to the folks at Garrison Bight.

 The little pocket park created by the liveaboard residents will be a more inviting and shadier place to contemplate the nearby water.